 In 1970, the National Sanitation Foundation, in cooperation with 142 state and local environmental specialists and educators, devised a standard index for measuring water quality.
 This index, known as the Water Quality Index, or WQI, consists of nine tests to determine water quality.
 These nine tests are; temperature, pH, turbidity, total solids, dissolved oxygen, biochemical oxygen demand, phosphates, nitrate, and fecal coliform.
 A graph for each of the nine tests indicates the water quality value (or Q-value) corresponding to the data obtained.
 Once the Q-value for a test has been determined, it is multiplied by a weighting factor.
 Each of the tests is weighted based on its relative importance to a stream’s overall quality.
 The resulting values for all nine tests are totaled and used to gauge the stream’s health (excellent, good, medium, poor, or very poor).

-- Use a Dissolved Oxygen, Temperature, Conductivity, and pH Probe to make on-site measurements.
+- Use an optical dissolved oxygen (DO) probe, conductivity probe, and a pH sensor to make on-site measurements.

 - Calculate the water quality based on your findings.